Bankruptcy

 A bankruptcy will remain on your credit report for a period of 7-10 years, depending on the type of bankruptcy filed.

-Can you get a credit card after going bankrupt?
+Can you get a credit card after filing for bankruptcy?

 Yes, you can get a credit card after going bankrupt.
 However, it can be more difficult to qualify for a credit card, and you may be subject to higher interest rates and fees.